otienojoseph/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 - 4-free_dlistint - Function that frees dlistint_t list
 - 5-get_dnodeint - Function that returns the nth node of dlistint_t linked list
 6-sum_dlistint - Returns the sum of all the data(n) of a list
+- 7-insert_dnodeint - Function that inserts a new node at a given index